SeanTater/uncc2014watsonsim/README.md

 - Our framework is rather heavyweight in terms of computation.
 Depending on what modules are enabled, it can take between about 1 second and 2 minutes to answer a question.
 We use Indri to improve accuracy but if you prefer, you can disable it in the code for a large speedup.
 (We are investigating alternatives as well.)
 - We include (relatively) large amounts of preprocessed article text from Wikipedia as our inputs.
 Be prepared to use about 100GB of space if you want to try it out at its full power.

-## Technologies Involved
-This list isn't exhaustive, but it should be a good overview

-- Search
-  - Text search from Lucene and Indri (Terrier upcoming)
-  - Web search from Bing (Google is in the works)
-  - Relational queries using PostgreSQL ans SQLite
-  - Linked data queries using Jena
-- Sources
-  - Text from all the articles in Wikipedia, Simple Wikipedia, Wiktionary, and Wikiquotes
-  - Linked data from DBPedia, used for LAT detection
-  - Wikipedia pageviews organized by article
-  - Source, target, and label from all links in Wikipedia
-- Machine learning with Weka and libSVM
-- Text parsing and dependency generation from CoreNLP and OpenNLP
-- Parsing logic in Prolog (with TuProlog)

 ## Installing the Simulator
 - For the program
   - [git](http://git-scm.com/downloads) clone https://github.com/SeanTater/uncc2014watsonsim.git